louismullie/temp-data/markdown_final/a41ac870-d1d4-5e91-f01c-5d5fdcdafcba.md

 ### Hydromorphone hydrochloride (Exalgo) [^c5fb7c89].
 FDA (2013).
 Low credibility.

 12.1 Mechanism of Action

 Hydromorphone, a semi-synthetic morphine derivative, is a hydrogenated ketone of morphine.
 Hydromorphone is principally an agonist of mu-receptors, showing a weak affinity for k-receptors.
 Comparing relative binding affinity for mu- and k-opioid receptors, hydromorphone binds more specifically to mu-receptors than structurally related morphine.
 As an opioid agonist, the principle therapeutic action of hydromorphone is analgesia.
 The precise mechanism of action of opioid analgesics is not known but the effects are thought to be mediated through opioid-specific receptors located predominantly in the central nervous system (CNS).
-Interaction with the mu-opioid receptor subtype is believed to be responsible for most of hydromorphone’s clinical effects.
+Interaction with the mu-opioid receptor subtype is believed to be responsible for most of hydromorphone's clinical effects.
 There is no intrinsic limit to the analgesic effect of hydromorphone.
 Clinically, however, dosage limitations are imposed by the adverse effects, primarily respiratory depression, sedation, nausea, and vomiting, which can result from high doses.

 ---